rblack42/math-magik/docs/_sources/mass-properties.rst.txt

 ******

 We can calculate the volume of each part using the associated :term:`STL` file and the **numpy-stl** package.
-This needs to be multiplied by the selected material density to calculate the actual weight of the part.
+We will not generate volume data for assemblies.
+Instead we will generate the weight os an assembly by adding up the component weights for that assembly.
 Weight
 ******